LONG COVID CARE

-There is growing evidence that coronavirus disease 2019 (COVID-19) can lead to a dysregulation of the immune system with the development of autoimmune phenomena.
+There is growing evidence that coronavirus disease 2019 (COVID-19) can lead to a dysregulation of the immune system with the development of autoimmune phenomena that can explain any of the symptoms associated with Long COVID.
 The consequence of this immune system dysregulation ranges from the production of autoantibodies to the development of new-onset Auto-immune & Auto-inflammatory diseases.

 The diseases reported more frequently were vasculitis and inflammatory arthritis.
 Idiopathic inflammatory myopathies, antiphospholipid syndrome, autoimmune cytopenias, hemophagocytic lymphohistiocytosis/Macrophage Activation Syndrome (MAS), systemic lupus erythematosus, and sarcoidosis were also reported in a limited number of patients, as well as isolated cases of systemic sclerosis and adult-onset Still’s disease.